 In addition, as a result of COVID-19 and the declared Public Health emergency resulting in the mandatory closure of bars and ban on on-premises dining, the ABC has allowed licensees additional time to complete all necessary steps to renew their licenses.
 Therefore, a ninety (90) day extension until September 30, 2020 was granted to allow licensees to organize their business operations, reopen, financially recover, and complete the renewal process.
 See our previous alert on the extension here.

 For additional information reference the Division of ABC’s Notice AN-2020-04, regarding Petitions for relief pursuant to N.J.S.A.
 33:1-12.39 (Renewal of Inactive or “Pocket” Licenses) and N.J.S.A.
 33:1-12.18 (Failure to Timely Renew).

 If you require any assistance in renewing your liquor license or filing a petition for a Special Ruling pursuant to N.J.S.A.
 33:1-12.39 and N.J.S.A.
-33:1-12.18, or have questions about your liquor license, please do not hesitate to contact the authors listed below.
+33:1-12.18, or have questions about your liquor license, please do not hesitate to contact your CSG Law attorney.